 How ABC Peer Groups Work

-• All members should sign a confidentiality agreement among themselves because information disclosed in the group needs to remain confidential.
+• All members should sign a confidentiality agreement because information disclosed in the group needs to remain confidential.
 ABC National can supply a sample form if needed.

 • For best results, face-to-face meetings are preferable.